dcarolinahdev/school/README.md

 A personal school grading system  with Django

+### Current features

+- a postgresql database
+- generic ListView and DetailView
+- basic registrations of models in administrator site
+- basic admin site

 ### TODO

-- a postgresql database
 - django's ModelForms
-- function based views
-- generic ListView and DetailView
 - custom registrations of models in administrator site
-- custom template on admin site
+- custom admin site
 - some django tests
-- managemenet users
+- managemenet users and groups
 - management media files